YashMakan/YashMakan/README.md

 [![Yash's github stats](https://github-readme-stats.vercel.app/api?username=YashMakan&include_all_commits=true&count_private=true&show_icons=true&line_height=20&title_color=FFFFFF&icon_color=FFFFFF&text_color=FFFFFF&bg_color=0D1117)](https://github.com/anuraghazra/github-readme-stats)

-💡 &nbsp; I am Yash Makan 18y/o as of 2022, a full stack developer & technical writer \
+💡 &nbsp; Hi, I'm Yash Makan, a full-stack cross-platform mobile developer who enjoys creating content related to technology. \
-💻 &nbsp;I'm currently(2022 january) working as a cross platform app developer for a company in bangalore, writing technical blogs on [dev.to](https://dev.to/yash_makan) and [hashnode](https://yashmakan.hashnode.dev/), creating backend API's on [RapidAPI](https://rapidapi.com/user/yashmakan261), teaching python to a student, posting content on twitter, working as a freelancer by creating websites & apps for businesses & friends.\
+💻 &nbsp;Currently (as of December 2023), I'm employed as a cross-platform app developer in Bangalore.
+I write technical blogs on [dev.to](https://dev.to/yash_makan) and [hashnode](https://yashmakan.hashnode.dev/) and work as a freelancer, crafting apps for businesses and friends.\
-🎓&nbsp;I've completed my high school from DAV Public School, haryana, India (Passed 12th class in 2022).\
+🎓&nbsp;I completed high school at DAV Public School, India, graduating in 2022.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Computer Vision, blockchain & Web3.
-Also start working on open source projects and start my youtube channel to help other developers\
+🌱 &nbsp;My goal for 2024 is to enhance my skills in app development, focusing on Flutter as well as native languages like Java and Swift.\
-✍️ &nbsp;In my free time, I listen music, read books & watch netflix.\
+✍️ &nbsp;During my free time, I usually indulge in music or Netflix.\
-💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
+💬 &nbsp;Feel free to reach out to me!\
-✉️ &nbsp;You can email me at yashmakan.work@gmail.com.
-I'll try to respond as soon as possible!\
+✉️ &nbsp;You can reach me via email at yashmakan.work@gmail.com, and I'll strive to respond promptly!
-📄 &nbsp;You can check my [Resume](https://raw.githubusercontent.com/YashMakan/website-assets/main/resume_2022_10102022.pdf) for more details about work experience.

 ### 🛠 &nbsp;Tech Stack